Pooch says 'Welcome to Toonhound!'Toonhound logo

 Steve Roberts, Neil Salmon, Tim Webb

-asst anim: Terry Dormer, Dominic Griffiths, Amanda Talbot
+asst animators: Terry Dormer, Dominic Griffiths, Amanda Talbot

 rostrum camera: Lyndon Pickersgill